-So, suddenly your air conditioner needs repair at your Grand Island home and you don’t know what that entails.
-It’s nerve-wracking enough to let an air conditioner repair technician into your home, but then to not know what exactly they’re going to do could add another level of anxiety.
+So, suddenly your air conditioner needs repair at your Grand Island home and you’re not sure what to expect.
+It’s stressful enough to allow an air conditioner repair technician into your home, but then to not be sure what they’re going to do could add another level of anxiety.
 Not to worry!
-McElroy Service Experts is here to update you on the basic air conditioner repair process so you can be ready when an expert A/C system service technician needs to come out to your house.
+McElroy Service Experts is here to update you on the basic air conditioner repair process so you’ll be ready when an expert A/C system service technician needs to come out to your house.

 AC Repair Starts Simple

 When the technician arrives to your home, the first thing they will most likely do is request to see your thermostat.
-It might sound silly, but they need to inspect it to confirm that it’s not merely a thermostat settings problem.
-The service tech will confirm the thermostat is switched to cool and then lower the temperature to see if that will activate the air conditioning system.
-A faulty or incorrectly connected wire could be the culprit that’s keeping you from a comfortable home.
+It might sound silly, but they need to check it to confirm that it’s not just a thermostat settings problem.
+The service tech will verify the thermostat is switched to cool and then lower the temperature to see if that will activate the air conditioning system.
+A faulty or improperly connected wire could be the culprit that’s keeping you from a comfortable home.

-If this doesn’t resolve the trouble, the technician may ask you to see the circuit breaker box.
-They may switch the circuit switches to off and then back to on to see if that activates the AC.
+If this doesn’t resolve the trouble, the technician may request to see your circuit breaker box.
+They might switch the circuit switches to off and then back to on to see if that resets the system.

 Getting to the nitty-gritty of AC Repair

 The service tech will then probably ask to see the AC system.
-Similar to a doctor, the technician will begin their trial and error discovery process.
-There are several variables that could be the reason for an air conditioning system that isn’t operating properly, and it’s up the technician to look into all the possible causes starting from the most ordinary issues to the least.
-The diagnostic process could take anywhere from five minutes to an hour, possibly longer.
+Like a doctor, the repairman will begin their trial and error discovery process.
+There are many variables that could be the culprit of an air conditioning system that isn’t operating properly, and it’s up the repairman to examine all the possible causes starting from the most typical issues to the least.
+This process could take anywhere from five minutes to an hour, possibly longer.

-During the A/C system diagnosis, they will probably check the air filter to make sure it’s not blocked or requires replacing.
-They will inspect your AC refrigerant levels, make sure the air condenser fan is circulating properly, confirm that the size of your air conditioner is suitable for the size of your home, and examine the electronics, safety controls, and wiring.
+During the A/C system diagnosis, they will most likely check the air filter to make sure it’s not clogged or requires replacing.
+They will check the AC refrigerant levels, make sure the air condenser fan is circulating properly, verify that the size of your AC is suitable for the size of your home, and examine the electronics, safety controls, and wiring.

 Have answers, will fix

-Once the A/C system repairman has diagnosed the trouble, they should explain all your options to you.
-The conversation will typically start with the repairman explaining what the trouble is, what part (if any) failed, how or why it died, and what function that part has for your air conditioner.
+Once the A/C system repairman has determined the trouble, they should explain all your options to you.
+The discussion will usually start with the technician explaining what the trouble is, what part (if any) died, how or why it died, and what that part does for your air conditioning system.

-The repairman will then go into your courses of action, which will entail swapping out the part and correcting the problem, but might also entail upgrading parts of the A/C, the A/C system itself, or your complete heating and AC system.
-In some cases, it may make more sense to purchase a complete new HVAC system, especially if the A/C system is past its prime, or prone to breaking down again and end up costing you more for air conditioning repairs in the long run.
-The repairman will discuss how much time, effort, and cost it will take to resolve the problem.
+The repairman will then go into your options, which will entail swapping out the part and fixing the issue, but could also entail upgrading parts of the A/C, the A/C system itself, or your complete HVAC system.
+In some cases, it may make more sense to purchase a complete new HVAC system, especially if the A/C system is past its prime, or prone to breaking down again and end up costing you more for AC repairs in the long run.
+The technician will explain how much time, effort, and cost it will take to resolve the issue.

-The repairman may now explain what could have avoided the trouble or part failure and how to prevent a future problem from happening.
-This usually includes seasonal maintenance, which not only helps stop an A/C system breakdown, but in most situations also keeps your AC system’s warranty valid.
-Most expert air conditioning repair businesses will offer an annual service plan so you don’t have to stress about making future AC tune-up appointments for your home.
+The technician may at this point explain what could have prevented the trouble or part failure and how to avoid a future problem from happening.
+This usually includes seasonal maintenance, which not only helps stop an A/C system breakdown, but in most cases also keeps your AC system’s warranty valid.
+Most expert air conditioning repair businesses will offer an annual service plan so you don’t have to stress about making future AC tune-up appointments for your systems.

-Lastly, they will explain the process for repairing the failed part or resolving the problem.
-If you elect that A/C system repair is better for you than buying an upgraded A/C system, the service tech will order any parts needed and plan your follow-up appointment to repair your air conditioner.
+Finally, they will discuss the process for repairing the failed part or resolving the issue.
+If you elect that AC repair is better for you than buying an upgraded A/C system, the service tech will order any parts needed and plan your next appointment to repair your air conditioner.
 Or, if the part needed is already available on their van, they will go ahead and start the AC repair work with your permission.

-Keep in mind that throughout Grand Island your system is in good hands with McElroy Service Experts.
+Always know that throughout Grand Island you’re in good hands with McElroy Service Experts.
 Our repairmen are NATE-certified and have received extensive background checks so you can feel confident with the men and women we send into your home.
-If you ever have any questions about your air conditioning system or what to expect with your air conditioner repair, give us a call 24/7 at 308-210-4398 and we’ll be happy to discuss the process.
+If you ever think of any questions about your air conditioning system or what to expect with your air conditioner repair, give us a call day or night at 308-210-4398 and we’ll be happy to discuss the process.